 1. Stay out of harm’s way.

-2. Contact the buyer with any questions before you go on-site.
+2. Contact your client with any questions before you go on-site.

 To empower your decisions regarding your personal safety on-site, Field Nation has asked companies to be as clear as possible about on-site specifics when posting work orders, including details around:

 - how many people you may come into contact with